joseeden/All-Things-DevOps/pages/030-Security/019-Threat-Intelligence-and-Sources.md

 ## Types of intelligence

-### Proprietary

-Threat intelligence is very widely provided as a commercial service offering, where access to updates and research is subject to a subscription fee

-- Some of these are repackaged information.
-- Not nearly as useful.

-### Closed-Source

-Data that is derived from the provider's own research and analysis efforts, such as data from honeynets that they operate, plus information mined from its customers' systems, suitably anonymized

-- Good example is **Fireeye**

 ### Open-Source

 Data that is available to use without subscription, which may include threat feeds similar to the commercial providers and may contain reputation lists and malware signature databases